terraframe/DDMS/README.md

 - And more

 They also include a manager Java application which can be accessed and run from `C:\MDSS\manager\manager.bat`.
 You may use this manager app to run and configure the DDMS.

+## Developer Documentation

+The latest developer documentation can be found on our Github Wiki.
+A great starting place is [Setting Up a Development Environment](https://github.com/terraframe/DDMS/wiki/Setting-Up-A-Development-Environment).